 My child has their own boat – can I store it at the sailing club?

-Yes, as long as they are a paid-up member.
-The boat must be insured and must be registered with the club (ask for a boat registration form).
+Yes, subject to availability of space and if they are a paid-up member.
+The boat must be insured and a storage application form must be completed and submitted.

 What time does the course start and end at each day?

 Normal course times are 0900hrs to 1700hrs.
 However, as Bray Harbour is tidal, there are times when courses may start and finish later in order to make the launching and retrieval of boats easier.
 If this happens, you will be notified in advance.